Biochemistry & Molecular Biology Advising Resources

 Curriculum Plan 2021-22 – this document shows in which quarters all Chemistry & Biochemistry courses are planned to be offered this academic year.

 Enrollment Information such as appointment dates, maximum numbers of credits permitted, waitlist opening and closing dates, etc. is updated and posted quarterly by the Registrar’s Office.
 Click here to see it!

 Winter 2023 Enrollment Updates will be posted as we have them, once enrollment begins/continues.

 CLASS CLOSED/FULL?: The Chemistry & Biochemistry Department monitors enrollment numbers throughout the enrollment period and adjusting capacities as possible/necessary.
 Students should waitlist for Chemistry courses that are full (waitlists open during second pass enrollment), especially if the sections are full but the total course enrollment has not been met.
 The department uses waitlisting to gauge the demand for additional seats.

-For general BIOL course enrollment information/procedures/updates, visit the MCD enrollment website.
+For enrollment information/procedures/updates on BIOL courses, visit the MCD enrollment website.

 For updates on courses sponsored by other departments (non CHEM/BIOC courses), please visit the appropriate department websites.

 CHEM 8M: enrollment is restricted (for Winter enrollment) during first pass to those majors in which it is a requirement.
 The enrollment restriction will lift during the second pass.
 CHEM 8M is offered both Winter and Spring Quarters.